vikchupak/AWS/services/lambda/04-deply-lambda.md

 ---

+serverless framework (uploads as zip by default, but can upload as docker image)

+---

 - The AWS Lambda Console allows you to adjust function code only for ZIP-based functions
 - If your Lambda was deployed as a .zip file, the console provides an inline code editor for supported runtimes (Node.js, Python, Java, etc.).
 - You can